-Luxembourg the Netherlands The 'recapture rule' (discussed under 3.3 above) applies to As a general rule, currency exchange gains with respect the cumulative amount of costs that relate to a qualifying to borrowings to finance a participation are taxable participation and that have been deducted (recapture and currency losses incurred on such borrowings are expenses).
-If a capital gain is realized in respect of the deductible. respective participation, such capital gain will be taxable up to the amount of the recapture expenses that relate to such Subject to advance confirmation from the Dutch tax participation.
-However, such taxable gain can be offset authorities, the participation exemption will apply to gains against any available tax loss carried forwards (see under and losses on financial instruments entered into by the 3.3 above).
-Dutch company to hedge its currency risk with respect to exempt participations.
-Currency exchange gains and losses incurred on loans to finance the acquisition of the participation are taxable/ deductible.
+The 'recapture rule' (discussed under 3.3 above) applies to the cumulative amount of costs that relate to a qualifying participation and that have been deducted (recapture expenses).
+If a capital gain is realized in respect of the respective participation, such capital gain will be taxable up to the amount of the recapture expenses that relate to such participation.
+However, such taxable gain can be offset against any available tax loss carried forwards (see under 3.3 above).

+Currency exchange gains and losses incurred on loans to finance the acquisition of the participation are taxable / deductible.